ronaldoussoren/pyobjc/docs/api/module-objc.rst

    :param name: Name of the instance variable.
 The name defaults to the name the instance
                 variable is bound to in a class definition.

-   :param type: Type encoding for the instance varialble.
+   :param type: Type encoding for the instance variable.
 Defaults to :data:`_C_ID` (that is,
                 an object)

    :param isOutlet: If :data:`True` the instance variable is used as an outlet, by default